-Air University (AU) Press, a division of the LeMay Center for Doctrine Development and Culture at Maxwell AFB, Alabama, publishes scholarly books, journals, faculty research, student papers selected by AU schools, and textbooks, as well as the Air University Catalog and other administrative documents for AU.
+Air University (AU) Press, a division of the LeMay Center for Doctrine Development and Education at Maxwell AFB, Alabama, publishes scholarly books, journals, faculty research, student papers selected by AU schools, and textbooks, as well as the Air University Catalog and other administrative documents for AU.
 Our publications are used by airpower scholars and students throughout the world.

 AU Press seeks manuscripts from both military and civilian writers on such topics as

 • air, space, and cyber power doctrine and strategy;